luisra/hotspots/README.md

 ## Synopsis

 This project aims to evaluate the use of statistics to identify the hotspots of political activity in the African continent (1997-2010).
-The study is focused on how a two-way ANOVA for a randomized block design is able to identify the hotspots of violent political conflict (per event type) in the African continent.
+The study is focused on how Friedman's test for a randomized block design and Fisher's exact test of independence allow us to identify with confidence the hotspots of violent political conflict (per event type) in the African continent.

 ## Code Example